7334 Stationary Engineer

 Provisional Appointment: Permanent and Provisional applicants are encouraged to apply.
 Provisional appointees must be successful in the Civil Service examination for this classification in order to be considered for permanent appointment.
 Provisional appoints may not exceed three years.

-The Department of Public Health is accepting applications for two (2) full time positions in class 7334 Stationary Engineer.
+The Department of Public Health is accepting applications for one (1) full time position in class 7334 Stationary Engineer.

 LOCATION: Laguna Honda Hospital and Rehabilitation Center's Facilities Services, 375 Laguna Honda Blvd., San Francisco, CA, 94116